simrenbasra/simys-blog/_posts/2026-04-23-simbot_part7.md

 This project felt a lot smoother than my previous ones, usually projects have taken different directions and at times taken a lot longer than I initially planned.
 One thing that felt different this time was that I had some previous experience with embeddings and was more aware of what could go wrong in chunking and how these early decisions shape the end product.
 I am someone who learns best by doing and I really did see that here.

 My main challenge was productionising the chatbot.
 While it worked well in notebooks, a few issues only really showed up once I built the app and started testing it properly.
-Things like memory handling, returning links to posts and setting up automated ingestion all came up at that stage.
+Things like memory handling, returning links to posts and setting up automated ingestion.

 Looking back, I should have thought more carefully about the actual use cases earlier on.
 That would have made productionising a lot easier.
 Instead, I ended up making changes directly in Hugging Face, which sometimes felt like two steps forward and one step back because new features occasionally broke existing functionality.